cvisionai/tator/doc/job-cluster.md

 ### Test the provisioner

-Create a pvc with the following spec:
+Create a file called nfs-test.yaml with the following spec:

 ```
 kind: PersistentVolumeClaim